ClickHouse/ClickHouse/docs/en/operations/external-authenticators/jwt.md

 Existing and properly configured ClickHouse users can be authenticated via JWT.

 Currently, JWT can only be used as an external authenticator for existing users, which are defined in `users.xml` or in local access control paths.
+JWT shall contain the name of the ClickHouse user under "sub" claim.
 The username will be extracted from the JWT after validating the token expiration and against the signature.
 Signature can be validated by:
 - static public key
 - static JWKS